 NFL award rankings: Updated look at race for MVP, rookie honors, more

-The NFL's elite players and coaches are beginning to solidify their respective cases for the league's top individual awards 12 weeks into the 2022 season.
+The NFL's elite players and coaches are beginning to solidify their respective cases for the league's top individual awards midway through the 2021 season.

-Here's a current look at the five best candidates for each major honor:
+Here's a current look at the best five candidates for the main honors:

 Coach of the Year